 Because I am left handed - from Right to left

 - Watercolor kit.
-Schminke tin with a combination of winsor and Newton and Daniel Smith Watercolour.
+Schminke tin with Daniel Smith Watercolours.
 I always try to use the mixing areas for the colours as shown in this photo.
 I am always tweaking the colours slightly and these days use more full pans.

 - Lamy Joy pen (this is a calligraphy pen - older model - the new model is a fraction heavier) with EF normal nib.
-I love the balance of the longer tail and it is very stylish as well) NOTE: the JOY is a calligraphy pen so unless you go to a dedicated pen shop where they sell it individually and can swap the nib for you, you will have to buy a separate nib/ or pen.
+I love the balance of the longer tail and it is very stylish as well) NOTE: the JOY is a calligraphy pen so unless you go to a dedicated pen shop where they sell it individually and can swap the nib for you, you will have to buy a separate nib.
 I am indebted to the owner at the Pen Shop in Wintergardens Plaza Sydney for the suggestion to try to joy pen for drawing.
 I LOVE it.
 BTW it is generally agreed amongst the online art world that the black nibs (rather than silver) perform better...the silver one I am currently working with is just fine for me.

-- 0.5mm clutch pencil with red lead (my latest craze and I am loving using this) I nearly always do a very quick pencil outline to get an idea of composition - however when I ink I often ignore it or correct it.
+- 0.5mm clutch pencil with red lead.
+I nearly always do a very quick pencil outline to get an idea of composition - however when I ink I often ignore it or correct it.

 - Pentel pocket brush